-6.2 Telephone notification of Immediately reportable matters
+6.1.
+Immediately reportable matters

-- a.
-The type, model, nationality, registration marks and flight number (if any) of the aircraft the subject of the immediately reportable matter. - b.
-The kind of aircraft operation (with reference to the CASR Part number), and aircraft activity, that the aircraft was engaged in at the time of the immediately reportable matter. - c.
-The name and contact details of the operator of the aircraft. - d.
-As much detail as is known about the nature of the immediately reportable matter. - e.
-A description of any damage to the aircraft or any other property. - f.
-A description of any dangerous goods on board the aircraft. - g.
-Whether a person died, or was seriously injured. - h.
-Where the immediately reportable matter occurred (including a description of the location, or the geographical coordinates). - i.
-The aircraft's place of departure and destination. - The day and local time when the immediately reportable matter occurred.

-- k.
-A description of the following, in as much detail as is known: - (i) what happened; - (ii) how and why it happened. - In relation to the responsible person reporting the matter, their name and a method of contacting the person that will enable the person to be promptly contacted for ATSB to conduct further enquiries into the matter.
+- 6.1.1.
+The type, model, nationality, registration marks and flight number (if any) of the aircraft the subject of the immediately reportable matter. - 6.1.2.
+The kind of aircraft operation that the aircraft was engaged in at the time of the immediately reportable matter. - 6.1.3.
+The name and contact details of the operator of the aircraft. - 6.1.4.
+The nature of the immediately reportable matter. - 6.1.5.
+A description of any damage to the aircraft or any other property. - 6.1.6.
+A description of any dangerous goods on board the aircraft. - 6.1.7.
+Whether a person died, or was seriously injured, as a result of the immediately reportable matter. - 6.1.8.
+Where the immediately reportable matter occurred (including a description of the location, or the geographical coordinates). - 6.1.9.
+The aircraft's place of departure and destination. - 6.1.10.
+The day and local time when the immediately reportable matter occurred. - 6.1.11.
+A description of the following in relation to the immediately reportable matter: - a. what happened; - b. how and why it happened. - 6.1.12. in relation to the responsible person's name reporting the matter, their name and a method of contacting the person that will enable the person to be promptly contacted for an inquiry into the matter.

-6.3 Written reports (Immediately and Routine reportable matters) excluding bird/animal strikes
+6.2.
+Written reports (Immediately and Routine reportable matters) excluding bird/animal strikes